ffund/ml-notebooks/notebooks/6-knn-voter-classification-hw.md

 ::: {.cell .markdown}
-In a text cell, describe **in detail** the approach you used for feature selection or feature weighting.
+In a text cell, describe the approach you used for feature selection or feature weighting.
 Your answer should include the following parts, in paragraph form:

-* **Part 1: Search**: describe the search strategy you use to determine the features or feature subsets to evaluate.
+* **Part 1: Search**: You used a naive search strategy to score feature subsets of size 1.
 Is the approach you chose guaranteed to evaluate the optimal feature subset?
-How many feature subsets do you need to consider as part of your approach?
-* **Part 2: Evaluate**: describe the approach you use to evaluate the "goodness" of a feature or feature subset.
-Did you use a filter method or a wrapper method?
-What was the scoring function or model you used to evaluate the "goodness" of a feature or feature subset, and why?
-And since this dataset has the added complication of missing values, you should also make sure to explain how you handle missing values in your evaluation.
+* **Part 2: Evaluate**: describe the two alternative scoring functions you used to evaluate the "goodness" of a feature or feature subset.
+Why did you think these might be well suited for *this data* and *this model*?
+Discuss the computation time you estimated - which scoring function took longer to compute?
-* **Part 3: Number/size**: if you are using feature selection, not feature weighting: Describe the approach you used to select the best **number** of features to include or best **size** of feature subset.

-Also explain: Why is the approach you chose well suited for *this data* and *this model*?
-And, what are some disadvantages or limitations of the approach you chose?
+* **Part 3: Model Selection**: Discuss the results of your hold-out validation - which scoring function had better performance?

 :::